lnguyenh/aoc-python/README.md

 ### BFS traversal
 Day 12.
 For the first time in aoc, explicitely made a dynamic BFS traversal, when all edges are not known and we generate them on the fly.
 See the utils.
 Still a wip, could possibly be made more general sometime.

+### Shoelace theorem
+Day 18.
+Can be useful to calculate the inside of a polygon.
+Henrik googled "Polygon area".

 ## Tricks I learnt in 2022
 ### Iterate through chunks
 ```